electronicvisions/hbp-sp9-guidebook/mc/using_spiNNaker.rst

 Note that using the latter two connectors will result in slower operation of the tools.

-sPyNNaker also provides the non-standard :py:class:`MultapseConnector`, which creates a fixed number of randomly selected connections.

 Plasticity
 ----------

-sPyNNaker currently only supports plasticity described by an :py:class:`STDPMechanism` which is set as the ``slow`` property of :py:class:`SynapseDynamics`.
+sPyNNaker currently only supports plasticity described by an :py:class:`STDPMechanism`.

 sPyNNaker supports the following STDP timing dependence rules:

-- :py:class:`PfisterSpikeTripletRule`
 - :py:class:`SpikePairRule`

 and the following STDP weight dependence rules: